Mellanox/libvma/README.txt

 Default value is 1 (Enabled)

 VMA_MTU
-Size of each Rx and Tx data buffer.
+Size of each Rx and Tx data buffer (Maximum Transfer Unit).
-This value set the fragmentation size the packets sent by the VMA library.
+This value sets the fragmentation size of the packets sent by the VMA library.
-Default value is 1500
+If VMA_MTU is 0 then for each inteterface VMA will follow the actual MTU.
+If VMA_MTU is greater than 0 then this MTU value is applicable to all interfaces regardless of their actual MTU Default value is 0 (following interface actual MTU)

 VMA_MSS
 VMA_MSS define the max TCP payload size that can sent without IP fragmentation.